Sora Isn't the Problem: It's the Mirror

 What Friction Did For Us

-We didn't realize it, but friction was a natural check on this.
+Friction was a natural check.
 Video production was slow.
 Editing took time.
 Deepfakes required skill.
 There was a price for lying on camera.
 Most people paid it in truth instead.

 Now there is no price.
 Lying is as effortless as telling the truth.
-The system was never equipped to handle that.
-It was designed assuming some friction.
+The system was designed assuming some friction.
 Some cost to fabrication.
 Some incentive to be selective about deception.

 Sora removes that assumption.